Secure CheckoutPersonal information is secured with SSL technology.

-In this book the potential modes and causes of failure of pipelines used in the oil and gas industry are evaluated based on a wide range of data that covers more than 40 years of operating history.
-The book details a consistent approach that allows for proper estimation of potential risk and how it can be mitigated.
-This is combined with consequence modelling to fully calculate the different forms of risk presented by pipelines.
-Cross-Country Pipeline Risk Assessments and Mitigation Strategies is an essential resource for professionals and experts involved in pipeline design as well as researchers and students studying risk assessment, particularly in relation to pipelines.
+Cross Country Pipeline Risk Assessments and Mitigation Strategies describes the process of pipeline risk management and hazard identification, using qualitative risk assessment, consequence modeling/evaluation, pipeline failure rates, and risk calculations, as well as risk mitigation and control strategies.
+The book evaluates potential causes of pipeline failure in the oil and gas industry based on a wide range of data that cover more than 40 years of operating history.
+Additionally, it details a consistent approach that allows for proper estimation of potential risk and offers methods for mitigating this potential risk.
+This approach is then combined with consequence modeling to fully calculate the different forms of risk presented by pipelines.
+Cross Country Pipeline Risk Assessments and Mitigation Strategies is an essential resource for professionals and experts involved in pipeline design as well as researchers and students studying risk assessment, particularly in relation to pipelines.

 - Offers a practical risk assessment model for pipelines without the need for complicated, expensive software

-- Describes a new systematic approach for pipeline risk control and mitigation reflecting actual pipeline conditions and operating status
+- Describes a new and systematic approach for pipeline risk control and mitigation that reflects actual pipeline conditions and operating status

-- Includes a newly developed Excel tool to allow users to easily access and use the PipeFAIT tool
+- Includes access to a newly developed Excel tool PipeFAIT for assessing pipeline risk

 Professionals involved in pipeline design and risk assessment working in oil and gas and petrochemical industries; university researchers and students studying risk management and assessments and pipeline risk assessment in particular